IrvingGomez/PersonalWebpage/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a data scientist and PhD candidate under the direction of <a href="https://www.cimat.mx/es/emilien-joly" target="_blank">Emilien Joly</a>.
+I am PhD candidate in Probability and Statistics from the <a href="https://www.cimat.mx" target="_blank"> Centro de Investigación en Matemáticas (CIMAT)</a> with the thesis entitled 'Random Forests with Missing Data' under the direction of <a href="https://www.cimat.mx/es/emilien-joly" target="_blank"> Emilien Joly </a>.
+From January 2020, I'm being in a research stay at <a href="https://www.inria.fr/centre/lille" target="_blank"> Inria-Lille</a> in collaboration with <a href="https://jilljenn.github.io/" target="_blank"> Jill-Jênn Vie </a>